-Because you get assistance from Medicaid, you will pay less for some of your Medicare health care services.
+Because you get assistance from Medicaid you will pay less for some of your Medicare health care services.
 Medicaid also provides other benefits to you by covering health care services that are not usually covered under Medicare.
 You will also receive "Extra Help" from Medicare to pay for the costs of your Medicare prescription drugs.
 MedStar Medicare Choice Dual Advantage will help manage all of these benefits for you, so that you get the health care services and payment assistance that you are entitled to.

 MedStar Medicare Choice Dual Advantage is run by a private company.
 Like all Medicare Advantage Plans, this Medicare Special Needs Plan is approved by Medicare.
-The plan also has a contract with the D.C.
-Department of Health Care Finance Medicaid program and the Maryland Department of Health & Mental Hygiene to coordinate your Medicaid benefits.
+The plan also has a contract with the D.C. and Maryland Medicaid programs to coordinate your Medicaid benefits.
 We are pleased to be providing your Medicare health care coverage, including your prescription drug coverage.